ietf-teep/architecture/draft-ietf-teep-architecture.md

     a TAM and a TEE in a device.
 A TEEP Broker does not process messages on behalf of a TEE, but merely is responsible for relaying messages from the TAM to the TEE, and for returning the TEE's responses to the TAM.
-    In devices with no REE, the TEEP Broker would be absent and instead the TEEP protocol transport would be implemented inside the TEE itself.
+    In devices with no REE (e.g., a microcontroller where all code runs in an environment that meets the definition of a Trusted Execution Environment in {{terminology}}), the TEEP Broker would be absent and instead the
+    TEEP protocol transport would be implemented inside the TEE itself.

   - TEEP Agent: The TEEP Agent is a processing module running inside